duke-compsci290-spring2018/final-project-team-12/README.md

 Google Accounts for testing - cs290a@gmail.com, password: iloveweb      cs290b@gmail.com, password: iloveweb

+There are 3 main icons: target (location data), camera (image), and message (text).
+These are types of evidence that can be required/presented/reviewed throughout the site.

 View different sections by clicking on the dashboard at the bottom of the page.

+Tasks - see available tasks, claim and provide evidence Proposals - approve or disapprove a task to be created Approvals - choose to approve or disapprove of a task completion.
+Look at the evidence given Stats - scores and names, current standings
+Admin Dashboard - only visible for Admins.
+Here, go to maintenance/database, manage users, reset game, change threshold score

+Clicking the players button on the admin dashboard brings up the players - admins black, allowed users green, and banned users red.
+Click a player to change their status from green/red.
+The window will close, and the status will update.

+Admins have the greatest control and see all sections.

+Players can participate in all levels, but do not have access to the Admin Dashboard.

+Banned players cannot participate in tasks and will have a much more limited view of the site, similar to that of the guest.